deemkeen/minecraft-rcon-mcp/README.md

 # Minecraft RCON MCP Server

-A Spring Boot application that provides a bridge between Spring AI's Model Context Protocol (MCP) and a Minecraft server's RCON interface, allowing AI models to send commands to a Minecraft server.
+A Spring Boot application that provides a bridge between Model Context Protocol (MCP) and a Minecraft server's RCON interface, allowing AI models to send commands to a Minecraft server.
+Built with SpringAI.

 ## Description

-This project enables AI models using Spring AI's MCP to interact with a Minecraft server through the RCON protocol.
+This project enables AI models using Spring AI's MCP functionality to interact with a Minecraft server through the RCON protocol.
 It provides a simple tool that can send commands to the Minecraft server and receive responses, making it possible for AI models to control and query the Minecraft server.

 ## Prerequisites